modular/mojo/proposals/string-ascii-unicode-utf-grapheme.md

 #### When slicing by unicode codepoint e.g. "🔥🔥🔥" (\U0001f525\U0001f525\U0001f525)

 - UTF-8: 12 bytes long.
-The first byte of each fire can be used to know the length, but for slicing it's faster to jump and count the continuation bytes before the indices, then shift the index access to the right by that amount.
-There are several other approaches to do achieve the same result, they can be explored with benchmarking later on.
+The first byte of each fire can be used to know the length, and the next bytes are what is known as a continuation byte.
+There are several approaches to achieve the slicing, they can be explored with benchmarking later on.
 - UTF-16: 6 bytes long.
 It's very similar in procedure to UTF-8.
 - UTF-32: It is fastest since it's direct index access.
 This is not the case when supporting graphemes.